intelygenz/github-actions-poc/back/README.md

 This is a basic API REST writen in Golang and Gin framework.

-Just is exposed the endpoint `/greetings` allowing `POST`calls with a JSON with the field `name` like the next example.
+Expose the endpoint `/greetings` using method `POST` and the payload expect a JSON with the field `name` like the next example.

 ```json
 {